-The Italian emission inventory is based on methodologies which are consistent with the IPCC guidelines, the IPCC Good Practice Guidance and the European EMEP-CORINAIR Emission

-Inventory Guidebook (IPCC, 1997; IPCC, 2006; IPCC, 2000; IPCC, 2003; EMEP/CORINAIR, 2007); national emission factors are used as well as default emission factors from international guidebooks, when national data are not available.
+The Italian emission inventory is based on methodologies which are consistent with the IPCC guidelines, the IPCC Good Practice Guidance and the European EMEP/EEA guidebooks (IPCC, 1997; IPCC, 2006; IPCC, 2003; EMEP/CORINAIR, 2007; EMEP/EEA, 2009); national emission factors are used as well as default emission factors from international guidebooks, when national data are not available.
 Development of national methodologies is supported by background reference materials.
 Quantitative estimates of uncertainty are calculated for source category at a detailed level and for the inventory in total following the IPCC Good Practice Guidance.
 The assessment of key categories is particularly important, as they should receive special consideration in terms of methodological aspects and quality assurance and quality control verification.
-The process of the inventory preparation takes over annually; in the year t final emissions are calculated for the year t-2: in case of methodological changes or additional information, emissions are recalculated from 1990 onwards.
+The process of the inventory preparation takes over annually; in the year t final emissions are calculated from 1990 onwards.
 Detailed information on emission figures and estimation methodologies, including all the basic data and emission factors needed to carry out the final estimates, are provided in the National Inventory Report (NIR) which completes the stage of inventory preparation.